insectatorious/fashion_mnist_demo/README.md

 - Classification of a new image (passed in using a command line argument or one of the sample images located in [sample_images](./sample_images)) using a trained model (:point_up:) using [classify.py](./fashion_mnist_vis/classify.py).
 - Exporting test images from dataset for visualisation in Tensorboard Projector

 Details about the dataset can be found [here](https://github.com/zalandoresearch/fashion-mnist).
-Briefly, each image is `28x28` pixels and is one of ten different types of fashion categories (Shirt, Dress, Sneakers etc).
+Briefly, each image is `28 x 28` pixels and is one of ten different types of fashion categories (Shirt, Dress, Sneakers etc).
 The classification task is to train a model that can take one of these images as input and classify it into one of the existing categories.
 After training several visualisations are generated to see the model's learning.

 These visualisations cover:
 - [Transformations to input image](#transformations-to-input-image): transforming the input image before it is passed as input to the network